nitram509/decentral-authentication-playground/README.md

 because nearly all crypto building blocks are available and can be used.
 The library support differs a lot.

-Nimbus JOSE + JWT (by Connect2Id) seems to be the most sophisticated implementation.
+Nimbus JOSE + JWT (by Connect2Id) seems to be the most convenient implementation.

 ### My two cents: Macaroons